MKortmann/BackServer/README.md

   * html
   * css
   * javascript

- **You do not need a databank!
-No Node.JS, No PHP, Nothing!
-The code store the necessary information in LocalStorage and for security
+  * a little of Node.js for backend.

-    exports it to a JSON file.
-In case your local storage is cleared, you can simple load it from JSON.** We are using XmlHttpRequest (XHR) object to get the data from the computer that in this case is/can be your server.
+ ** The code is store in a local JSON file. ** We are using XmlHttpRequest (XHR) object to get the data from the computer that in this case is/can be your server.

 I used only one library called: skeleton.
 It is: a dead simple, responsive boilerplate.
 It is composed basically with only 400 lines of code.